-- Bond interest expense increased in 2018 by \$1,133.
-The increase is due to the rising interest rates and the variable rate nature of the bonds during the fiscal year. - Loan servicing fees decreased by \$128 reflecting the decrease in the number of loans serviced due to loan repayments. - Consolidation rebate fees decreased by \$174 reflecting the decrease in the principal balance of federal consolidation loans outstanding as the portfolio matures. - CSLF has not disbursed new student loans since February 2010.
-As a result, with the maturing loan portfolio, the delinquency and loss rates have declined.
-However, in order to maintain a conservative level of provision, in June 2018 the Board approved a modest increase to the reserves, \$58 and \$28, to the Federal and Private portfolios, respectively.
-These increases will take effect during FY 2019. - Nonoperating expense increased by \$1,940, relating to the Board authorized contribution to CHESLA of \$2,000 for the refinance program.
-The Board also authorized a \$2,000 contribution to CHESLA for the scholarship program.
+- Bond interest expense increased in 2019 by \$954.
+The increase is due to the rising interest rates and the variable rate nature of the bonds during the fiscal year. - Loan servicing fees decreased by \$103 reflecting the decrease in the number of loans serviced, due to loan repayments. - Consolidation rebate fees decreased by \$149 reflecting the decrease in the principal balance of federal consolidation loans outstanding as the portfolio matures. - After several years of improvement, performance of the CSLF Federal loans deteriorated over the course of 2019.
+Incorporating the changes in performance into projections of future losses results in a shortfall in the federal loan loss reserve of \$441.
+The performance of the Private Student loan portfolio was in line with prior expectations and revised projections results in a decrease of the private loan loss reserve of \$47.
+In June 2019, the board approved the adjusted reserve levels. - Nonoperating expense decreased by \$500, relating to the Board authorized contribution to CHESLA of \$1,500 for the scholarship program for fiscal year 2019.